Dirichlet Process Parsimonious Mixtures for clustering: Experiments

 The Old Faithful geyser data set \citep{Azzalini1990} comprises $n=272$ measurements of the eruption of the Old Faithful geyser at Yellowstone National Park in the USA.
 Each measurement is bi-dimensional ($d=2$) and comprises the duration of the eruption and the time to the next eruption, both in minutes.
 While the number of clusters for this data set is unknown, several clustering studies in the literature estimate at two, often interpreted as short and long eruptions.

 We applied the proposed DPPM approach and the PGMM alternative to this data set (after standardization).
-For the PGMM, the value of $K$ was varying from 1 to 6.
+For the PGMM, the value of $K$ varied from 1 to 6.
 Table \ref{table:marginal likelihood faithful data} reports the log marginal likelihood values obtained by the PGMM and the proposed DPPM for the Faithful Geyser data set.
 One can see that the parsimonious DPPM models estimate $2$ clusters except one model, which is the diagonal model with equal volume $\lambda \bA$ that estimates three clusters.
 For a number of clusters varying from 1 to 6, the parsimonious PGMM models estimate two clusters at three exceptions, including the spherical model $\lambda \bI$ which overestimates the number of clusters (provides 5 clusters).
-However, the solution provided by the proposed DPMM for the spherical model $\lambda \bI$ is more stable and estimates two clusters.
+However, the solution provided by the proposed DPPM for the spherical model $\lambda \bI$ is more stable and estimates two clusters.
 It can also be seen that the best model with the highest value of the log marginal likelihood is the one provided by the proposed DPPM and corresponds to the general model $\lambda \bD \bA \bD^T$ with equal volume and the same shape and orientation.
-On the other hand, it can also be noticed that, in terms of Bayes factors, the model $\lambda \bD \bA \bD^T$ selected by the proposed DPMM has a decisive evidence compared to the other models, and a strong evidence (the value of $2 \log \text{BF}$ equals $5$), compared to the most competitive one, which is in this case the model $\lambda_k \bD_k \bA \bD_k^T$.
+On the other hand, it can also be noticed that, in terms of Bayes factors, the model $\lambda \bD \bA \bD^T$ selected by the proposed DPPM has a decisive evidence compared to the other models, and a strong evidence (the value of $2 \log \text{BF}$ equals $5$), compared to the most competitive one, which is in this case the model $\lambda_k \bD_k \bA \bD_k^T$.

-Figure \ref{fig: best DPPM partition for Geyser} shows the data, this optimal partition and the posterior distribution for the number of clusters.
+Figure \ref{fig: best DPPM partition for Geyser} shows the the optimal partition and the posterior distribution for the number of clusters.
 One can namely observe that the likely partition is provided with a number of cluster with high posterior probability (more than 0.9).

+Table \ref{tab: cpu for Geyser} shows the mean computer running time, measured in seconds, for the Gibbs inference of each DPPM models.